 As a woman entrepreneur I'm also passionate about helping to empower other women in my industry.
 In 2020 I completed both the Women in Leadership and Executive Women in Leadership Certificate programs from Cornell University.
 I speak across the country on issues related to women in horticulture and company culture in the green industry.

 Publishing & Media

-Over the last quarter of a century (ok, that makes me sound old) I've taught countless classes on a multitude of gardening topics as well as provided many professional lectures for industry events and conferences.
+Over the last quarter of a century (ok, that makes me sound old) I've given many professional talks for industry conferences, as well as keynotes, and taught countless classes on a multitude of gardening topics for consumers.
 In 2007, I launched my Plantgeek Chic garden blog, where I offer updates on my own garden goings-on plus helpful gardening tips.
 I was a regular gardening contributor to WFAA Channel 8's Good Morning Texas TV program for 2 years.
 I also spent a couple of years as the weekly garden blogger and print columnist for D Home Magazine.

 Since 2013, I've written monthly features and columns for GIE Media's Garden Center Magazine, Greenhouse Management Magazine, and Produce Grower Magazine.
 You may also see my articles featured in Nursery Management Magazine.
 I currently serve on the GIE Media Editorial Advisory Board.

 As an author, consider me your Botanical BFF.
 My niche is to digest horticultural and botanical science and technique down into bites that are friendly, easily understandable, and executable for the home hobbyist.
 Horticulture is hip!
 I also believe gardening and plant keeping are healthy habits important to physical and mental well-being.

 My book Gardening Under Lights; The Complete Guide for Indoor Growers is available in book shops and on Amazon.
 Signed copies in my SHOP.